nonprofit

 Our certification scheme

 Most assessments largely focus on the dog.
 They ignore the fact that the handler’s competence is key to the success of this human-dog partnership.
-Our certification scheme explicitly honors the role of the handler as the leader responsible for the success of the team.
+Our certification scheme explicitly honors the leadership of the handler guiding the partnership and being responsible for the success of the team.

 The following works informed our current certification scheme: